 Homonyms can be a challenge for even the most dedicated grammarians.
 They sound the same—and are sometimes spelled the same—but have different meanings.
 Stationary vs. stationery, elicit vs. illicit and discreet vs. discrete all fall under this umbrella.

 But however tricky these words may be, it’s worth learning the difference.
 In professional and personal communications, proper spelling makes us look reliable and trustworthy.
 Misspellings, on the other hand, are the sort of grammar mistakes that make you look bad.
-Imagine your boss’ reaction if an official communication went out incorrectly using loose instead of lose.
+Imagine your boss’s reaction if an official communication went out incorrectly, using loose instead of lose.

 That’s why we’re zeroing in on one particularly confusing pair, explaining when to use discreet vs. discrete.
 Don’t worry: It’s easier than it sounds.
 And once you’ve mastered discreet vs. discrete, you can turn your attention to other must-know grammar knowledge.
 Determining the right word usage can be equally complex—flush out vs. flesh out, historic vs. historical, envy vs. jealousy and home in vs. hone in can also throw you for a loop.
-But step by step, you can use all of these correctly.
+But step by step, you’ll be able to use all these correctly.
 Read on for help.

 Get Reader’s Digest’s Read Up newsletter for more grammar, humor, cleaning, travel, tech and fun facts all week long.

 Let’s say you’re attending a lecture but have arrived a few minutes late.
 The speaker started right on time, so you don’t want to draw attention to yourself.
 As you enter the room, you handle the door and take a seat as quickly and noiselessly as possible.
 You are trying to be discreet and not call unwanted attention to yourself.